What does this mean?

 This can save valuable time at the outset of a missing person enquiry and save relatives further distress at a very difficult time.

-The details can be recorded on a simple form – available to download by following this link, this includes vital information such as medical conditions, medication required, significant locations, contact numbers and photographs.
+The details can be recorded on a simple form – available to download, this includes vital information such as medical conditions, medication required, significant locations, contact numbers and photographs.

-The forms are also be available via the NHS website, Alzheimer's UK and the Dementia Action Alliance.
+The forms are also available via the NHS website, Alzheimer's UK and the Dementia Action Alliance.

 Hard copies and electronic versions of the form should be stored by family members, friends and carers, so that it can be easily sent or handed to the police to reduce the time taken in gathering the information and enable officers to better target their search.

 Become a dementia friend